 Today we are going to talk about the B com course.
-Here you will get all details regarding this course like subjects, fees, b com freshers jobs, colleges in India and more.
+Here you will get all the details regarding this course like subjects, fees, b com freshers jobs, colleges in India and more.

 Bachelor of Commerce: course details

 |B com full form||Bachelor of Commerce|

 |B com course fees||₹ 2,00,000 – ₹ 4,00,000|

 B com course is an undergraduate Degree course.
 It was first offered at the University of Birmingham by William Ashley.
 It’s 3 year Degree course but some universities also offer 4 years Course.